Gaylord Nelson

-Gaylord Anton Nelson (June 4, 1916 – July 3, 2005) was an American politician and environmentalist from Wisconsin who served as a United States senator and governor.
-He was a member of the Democratic Party and the founder of Earth Day, which launched a new wave of environmental activism.
+Gaylord Anton Nelson (June 4, 1916 – July 3, 2005) was an American lawyer, Democratic politician, and environmentalist from Wisconsin.
+He served three terms as a United States senator from Wisconsin, from 1963 to 1981, and was chairman of the Senate Select Committee on Small Business for the last six years of his tenure.
+During his time in the U.S. Senate, he was the creator of Earth Day, which launched a new wave of environmental activism.
+After losing his bid for re-election in 1980, he continued his environmental activism as counselor for The Wilderness Society, and was honored with a Presidential Medal of Freedom for his environmental efforts by President Bill Clinton.

+Before his election to the U.S. Senate, Nelson was the 35th governor of Wisconsin, serving two terms from 1959 to 1963, and represented Dane County for ten years in the Wisconsin Senate (1949-1959); when he was elected governor in 1958, Nelson was the first Democrat to win a gubernatorial election in Wisconsin since 1932, and only the second in the 20th century.
+He was a key figure in the merging of the remnants of the Wisconsin Progressive Party into the Democratic Party of Wisconsin through the 1940s and 1950s, transforming the Democrats from a permanent minority in the state to a viable contender for state offices.

 Early life and education

 Nelson was born in 1916 in Clear Lake, Wisconsin, the son of Mary (Bradt), a nurse, and Anton Nelson, a country doctor.
 He had Norwegian and Irish ancestry.
 He grew up and was educated in the local public schools.
 In 1939, he received a bachelor's in political science at what is now San Jose State University in San Jose, California.
 In 1942, he received an LL.B. degree from the University of Wisconsin Law School in Madison and was admitted to the bar.
 He practiced as a lawyer before serving in the United States Army, during which time he saw action in the Okinawa campaign during World War II.
 He rose to the rank of first lieutenant.